rust-lang/book/nostarch/chapter12.md

 `unwrap_or_else`, which is defined on `Result<T, E>` by the standard library.
 Using `unwrap_or_else` allows us to define some custom, non-`panic!` error handling.
-If the `Result` is an `Ok` value, this method’s behavior is similar to `unwrap`: it returns the inner value that `Ok` is wrapping.
-However, if the value is an `Err` value, this method calls the code in the *closure*, which is an anonymous function we define and pass as an argument to `unwrap_or_else`.
+If the `Result` is an `Ok` value, this method’s behavior is similar to `unwrap`: It returns the inner value that `Ok` is wrapping.
+However, if the value is an `Err` value, this method calls the code in the closure, which is an anonymous function we define and pass as an argument to `unwrap_or_else`.
 We’ll cover closures in more detail in Chapter 13.
 For now, you just need to know that `unwrap_or_else` will pass the inner value of